 Kota Doria first originated in Mysore where the weavers who practiced this craft were known as ‘Masurias’.
-Subsequently between 17th and 18th century, the weavers were brought to Kota by Rao Kishore Singh who was a general in the Mughal Army during Shahjahan’s reign.
+Subsequently, between the 17th and 18th centuries, the weavers were brought to Kota by Rao Kishore Singh who was a general in the Mughal Army during Shahjahan’s reign.
 The union between the two states brought about the invention of the ‘Kota-Masuria’ sarees, which were adorned for religious occasions since this type of material was considered auspicious.
 This type of saree became extremely popular and paved the way for the Kota Doria cloth, which went on to become one of the most fashionable fabrics in India.

 Faces Behind the Fabric

 The ‘Ansari’ community of the Hadauti region is largely known for practicing this craft apart from several other villages in southern Rajasthan like Bundi and Baran districts.
 The weavers are mostly of the Muslim community.
 With machine work taking over drastically, there has been a considerable downfall in the number of handlooms with which this fabric is woven.
-This has become the plight of many of these craftsmen who currently are struggling to make ends meet in spite of their mastery over this intricate and dexterous craft.
+This has become the plight of many of these craftsmen who currently are struggling to make ends meet despite their mastery over this intricate and dexterous craft.
 Moreover, there is a lot of replication of the fabric being made which deludes the buyer into buying inauthentic material.
 However, the central government of Rajasthan has now come up with a system where a stamp would be printed on the authentic Kota Doria products which will be a clear mark of authenticity.

-Kota doria, with its distinctiveness in style, has grown to become one of the popular Indian fabrics.
+Kota Doria, with its distinctiveness in style, has grown to become one of the popular Indian fabrics.
 Even though globally Indian silks and fabrics like Khadi take a dominant position, Kota fabric is right next to them in line when it comes to its popularity in fashion.

 Present Day Scenario